 Promoting Intrinsic Motivation

-While primary reinforcers can be effective in initiating behavior change, the ultimate goal should be to foster intrinsic motivation.
+While primary reinforcers can be effective in initiating behavior change, the ultimate goal should be to develop intrinsic motivation.
 This involves gradually shifting the focus from external rewards to internal satisfaction and a genuine desire to engage in the behavior.

 Cultural Sensitivity